-- (a) has been no fraud, error or non-compliance with laws and regulations involving management or employees who have a significant role in internal control; - (b) has been no fraud, error or non-compliance with laws and regulations that could have a material effect on the financial report; and - (c) have been no communications from regulatory agencies concerning non-compliance with, or deficiencies in, financial reporting practices that could have a material effect on the financial report. - 3.
-We acknowledge our responsibility for the design and implementation of internal control to prevent and detect error.
-We have established and maintained adequate internal control to facilitate the preparation of a reliable financial report, and adequate financial records have been maintained.
+- (a) has been no fraud, error or non-compliance with laws and regulations involving management or employees who have a significant role in the internal control structure; - (b) has been no fraud, error or non-compliance with laws and regulations that could have a material effect on the financial report; - (c) have been no communications from regulatory agencies concerning non-compliance with, or deficiencies in, financial reporting practices that could have a material effect on the financial report. - 3.
+We have established and maintained an adequate internal control structure to facilitate the preparation of a reliable financial report, and adequate financial records have been maintained.
 There are no material transactions that have not been properly recorded in the accounting records underlying the financial report. - 4.
-We believe the effects of those uncorrected financial report misstatements aggregated by the auditor during the audit are immaterial, both individually and in the aggregate, to the financial report taken as a whole.
-A summary of such items is attached. - 5.
-We have no plans or intentions that may materially affect the carrying values, or classification, of assets and liabilities. - 6.
-We have considered the requirements of [AASB 136, "Impairment of Assets",] when assessing the impairment of assets and in ensuring that no assets are stated in excess of their recoverable amount. - 7.
-The following have been properly recorded and/or disclosed in the financial report: - (a) related party transactions and related amounts receivable or payable, including sales, purchases, loans, transfers, leasing arrangements and guarantees (written or oral); - (b) share options, warrants, conversions or other requirements;
+We have no plans or intentions that may materially affect the carrying values, or classification, of assets and liabilities. - 5.
+We have considered the requirements of [AASB 136, "Impairment of Assets",] when assessing the impairment of assets and in ensuring that no assets are stated in excess of their recoverable amount. - 6.
+The following have been properly recorded and/or disclosed in the financial report: - related party transactions and related amounts receivable or payable, including sales, purchases, loans, transfers, leasing arrangements and guarantees (written or oral); - (b) share options, warrants, conversions or other requirements; - arrangements involving restrictions on cash balances, compensating balances and line-of-credit or similar arrangements; - (d) agreements to repurchase assets previously sold; - (e) material liabilities or contingent liabilities or assets including those arising under derivative financial instruments;

-- arrangements involving restrictions on cash balances, (c) compensating balances and line-of-credit or similar arrangements; - (d) agreements to repurchase assets previously sold; - material liabilities or contingent liabilities or assets (e) including those arising under derivative financial instruments; - unasserted claims or assessments that our lawyer has (f) advised us are probable of assertion; and - losses arising from the fulfilment of, or an inability to fulfil, (g) any sale commitments or as a result of purchase commitments for inventory quantities in excess of normal requirements or at prices in excess of prevailing market prices. - There are no violations or possible violations of laws or regulations 8. whose effects should be considered for disclosure in the financial report or as a basis for recording an expense. - 9.
+- (f) unasserted claims or assessments that our lawyer has advised us are probable of assertion; and - (g) losses arising from the fulfilment of, or an inability to fulfil, any sale commitments or as a result of purchase commitments for inventory quantities in excess of normal requirements or at prices in excess of prevailing market prices. - 7.
+There are no violations or possible violations of laws or regulations whose effects should be considered for disclosure in the financial report or as a basis for recording an expense. - 8.
 The entity has satisfactory title to all assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral.
-Allowances for depreciation have been adjusted for all important items of property, plant and equipment that have been abandoned or are otherwise unusable. - The entity has complied with all aspects of contractual agreements 10. that would have a material effect on the financial report in the event of non-compliance. - There were no material commitments for construction or acquisition of property, plant and equipment or to acquire other non-current assets, such as investments or intangibles, other than those disclosed in the financial report. - 12.
-We have no plans to abandon lines of product or other plans or intentions that will result in any excess or obsolete inventory, and no inventory is stated at an amount in excess of net realisable value. - No events have occurred subsequent to the balance sheet date that 13. would require adjustment to, or disclosure in, the financial report.
+Allowances for depreciation have been adjusted for all important items of property, plant and equipment that have been abandoned or are otherwise unusable. - 9.
+The entity has complied with all aspects of contractual agreements that would have a material effect on the financial report in the event of non-compliance. - 10.
+There were no material commitments for construction or acquisition of property, plant and equipment or to acquire other non-current assets, such as investments or intangibles, other than those disclosed in the financial report. - 11.
+We have no plans to abandon lines of product or other plans or intentions that will result in any excess or obsolete inventory, and no inventory is stated at an amount in excess of net realisable value. - 12.
+No events have occurred subsequent to the balance sheet date that would require adjustment to, or disclosure in, the financial report.